houston88/housty-home-react/README.md

 * node `^4.5.0`
 * yarn `^0.17.0` or npm `^3.0.0`

+## Project Getting Old

+Have to use an older version of node for this thing to work:

+    nvm use v12.18.3
+    npm i
+    npm start

 ## Getting Started

 After confirming that your development environment meets the specified [requirements](#requirements), you can create a new project based on `react-redux-starter-kit` by doing the following: